How to Boost your Personal Kanban with “Getting Things Done” and Automation

 If you like to increase your ‘personal throughput’ towards your goal without feeling stressed out by the work that urges for your attention and if you don’t mind to structure your work and use digital helpers you might find this post worth reading.

-With this blog post, I don’t aim to give you a detailed instruction on how to change your Personal Kanban.
+With this blog post, I don’t aim to give you detailed instructions on how to change your Personal Kanban.
 Moreover, it’s meant to be a little inspiration on how to give your Personal Kanban approaches a bit of tailwind, helping you to be more focused and less stressed out.

 Why my Personal Kanban needed an upgrade